el-hoffer/velo-mc-refarch/docs/4-gcp.md

 [GCVE](https://cloud.google.com/vmware-engine/docs) is a managed service offered by Google which, similar to VMC and AVS, utilizes VM networking based on NSX.
 As such, integrating SDWAN connectivity is not a simple matter of deploying a virtual edge(es) directly into the GCVE workload domain (since the NSX Tier 1 routers that are L3 adjacent to workloads do not exchange routing information with anything other than NSX Tier 0 routers).
 This being the case, connectivity options for GCVE with VMware SDWAN fall into one of the following two categories:

 ### NSD via edge or GW
+Leveraging an NSD via edge or GW to GCP's Cloud VPN gateway(s) provides an easy way to connect to the VPC that houses a GCVE private cloud and/or .
+It is recommended to leverage the "Generic IKEv2 Router Based" NSD templates (though GCP also supports IKEv1) as BGP over IPSec is required.
+This also creates a dependency on running 4.3.1 on the VCE/VCG that the NSD is built from.

+As with other VMware cloud offerings that leverage NSX, it is important to note that the 169.254.0.0/28 and 100.64.0.0/10 subnets are utilized for communications amongst SR/DR as well as T1 and T0 routing constructs so the use of addresses in those ranges elsewhere in the enterprise should be avoided to prevent routing conflicts.
+This is particularly pertinent when creating Cloud VPN connections and associated BGP peering as GCP requires the use of link local address space (169.254.0.0/16) for internal tunnel/BGP neighbor IPs so care must be taken to avoid using addresses in the 169.254.0.0/28 (169.254.0.0-169.254.0.15) space.

 ### Virtual edges deployed to a customer owned VPC